 Early Childhood Education students should have average or better skills in reading and writing and a solid attendance record.

 Students earn 15 units each semester toward their high school graduation (5 units of English, 10 units of elective credit).
-This course also satisfies the fine arts requirement for graduation.

 Early Childhood Education is a dual enrollment class with the following Bakersfield College courses: